 How is distance, travel time and estimated arrival calculated?

 The distance is calculated using units of measurement in the designer and the arrival time is calculated with the assumption that a person has a speed of 5 km/h.

 Can I see what attendees click on the floor plan?

 Yes.
 You can see information about attendees and their activity by using Google Analytics.
 Get in touch with Grip PM/CS to get this set up.
 Or you can simply add your GA / GTM code under Event Settings -> Google Analytics ID (which accepts both old style GA and GTM ids).

 How can you embed the floor plan on your websites?

 The simplest integration is to add a "Floor Plan" button to the home page of your website or a "Floor Plan" menu item redirecting users to the actual floor plan in Grip.
+Alternatively, you can log into the ExpoFP dashboard and go to 'more -> Integration Options' which gives you many other options to embed, link and incorporate the ExpoFP floorplan into your marketing website.
 Get in touch with Grip PM/CS to get the iframe code.